-Withdrawals are from areas with water stress % withdrawn from areas with water stress Comparison with previous reporting year Identification tool Please explain Row 1 Yes 26-50 Lower WWF Water Risk Filter Using the WWF Water Risk Filter and the indicator of water stress we identified 27.0% of our water withdrawals are located in water stressed areas.
-The selection of facilities in water stress areas is done considering the indicator called: Baseline Water Stress which measures the ratio between total annual water withdrawals and total available annual renewable supply, accounting for upstream consumptive use.
+areas with water stress withdrawn from areas with with previous Identification tool Please explain R 1 cow Yes 11-25 About the same WRI Aqueduct Using the WRI Aqueduct and the indicator of Baseline Water Stress (the same indicator is also available in the WWF Water Risk Filter) we identified that 12.1% of our water withdrawals are located in water stressed areas.
+The selection of facilities in water stress areas is done considering the above-mentioned indicator called Baseline Water Stress.
+This measures the ratio between total annual water withdrawals and total available annual renewable supply, accounting for upstream consumptive use.
 In that case, a higher percentage indicates more competition among users.
-We consider all regions/basins facing a baseline water stress over 40% as an area with water stress.
-This level is usually called "High stress" or "Extremely high stress" in the WWF Water Risk Filter.
+We consider all regions/basins as an area with water stress if they are facing a Baseline Water Stress > 40%: "Extremely high (>80%)" or "High (40-80%)".
 The calculation of the percentage of water withdrawn from areas with water stress is done by dividing the total water withdrawal from the sites facing water stress (nominator) by the total water withdrawal of the company (denominator).
-It represents about 27% of water withdrawal and 32% of the manufacturing facilities (number of manufacturing facilities).
-With very important cacquisitions which happen in the past years and the trend regarding water stress level around the world, we foreseen this % to increase as a combination of mear area facing water stress and new acquired facility which are located in water stress areas.
-Compared to 2018, Givaudan reduced by 8% the part of water withdrawal from areas with water stress.
+It represents about 12.1% of water withdrawal and 27.9% of the manufacturing facilities (number of manufacturing facilities).
+With very important acquisitions which happened in the past years and the trend regarding water stress level around the world, we foreseen this % to increase as a combination of more area facing water stress and new acquired facility which are located in water stress areas.
+Compared to 2019, Givaudan's part of water withdrawal from areas with water stress slightly reduced with an evolution of -0.1%.
+Having hit the 2020 internal water targets, we are currently working on a new 2030 water ambition and as of next year the criteria of water stressed sites will be slightly updated together with a higher tocus on actions to be implemented in these sites.
 We consider this as lower.
-As a general rule we characterised a change <2% as "about the same", a change sbetween 2% and 10% as "lower" / "higher" and a change >10% as "much higher" / "much lower".
+As a general rule we characterised a change <2% as "about the same", a changes between 2% and 10% as "lower" / "higher" and a change >10% as "much higher" / "much lower".